Wilmington Condo Defect Attorneys

 In North Carolina, the statute of limitations is generally three years from your discovery of the defect.
 In the case of a defective product, such as a roofing shingle or a joist hanger, the statute of limitations is four years.
 However, if the defective product caused personal injury, the statute of limitations is just three years.
 In addition, you will have to deal with a Statute of repose, which is 6 years.
-In short, call a lawyer immediately when you find the defect.
+In short if your condo issue occured in Brunswick County, Pender County, or anywhere else in the state, call a lawyer immediately when you find the defect.
 Delay is NOT YOUR FRIEND.

 Condo defect lawsuits can be very complex and involve multiple parties, which is why you need someone on your side who has handled such cases before.
 The Wilmington construction litigation attorneys at Rhine Law Firm, P.C. have extensive experience in construction defect law and also have a stable of construction experts to call upon if needed.
 Just like a house, a condominium is an investment in you and your family's future and you need to protect it.
 To do so, call (866) 772-9960 for a free case evaluation.